jpitlor/cooler/README.md

 A COOL extension.
 Because COOL sucks.

 ### An Important Note:
-If you're reading this code trying to duplicate it, please don't.
-If you have a very, very specific application like this, it's fine, but if you are generating new content, please use React.
+If you're reading this code trying to learn how to make a new web app, please don't.
+If you have a very specific application very similar to this, it's fine, but if you are generating new content, this probably isn't the best example